Nishal3/youtube_playlist_dag/README.md

 psql -U airflow playlists < docker-entrypoint-backupdb.d/backup.sql
 ```

+## Logging
+I made my own logging system since I got frustrated reading the airflow logs.
+This makes error comprehension 10x faster.

+If anything goes awry, check the `logs/user_logged/FILE` with the file being the DAG you're having errors with.
+If there is an error, chances are, it logged it and will show you exactly where the error happened.

+Let's hope there are no errors, but you never know what'll happen!

 ## Closing
 I hope this project can be handy!
 I know YouTube does not show what videos become unavailable, so using this might make finding those pesky videos easier.
 That was why I thought of this project.